 Allison started working at the Council as an educator in 2012.
 She then became the Council’s DSRIP program coordinator.In 2014 she started the Warren and Washington County Suicide Prevention Coalition and Chair’s the group.
 She provides extensive trainings in suicide prevention, Mental Health First Aid, SBIRT, Trauma Informed Care, and Bridges Out of Poverty.
 Allison is currently the Assistant Director and works to meet the needs of the schools and community.
 She also co chairs the Warren Washington county Criminal Justice Task Force coalition.
 Allison enjoys hiking, skiing and being with family.

-Sarah has worked at the Council for Prevention since October of 2017.Sarah received both a Bachelor’s and Master’s of science in Community Health from SUNY Potsdam.
-One of Sarah’s main responsibilities is the education aspect of the job, going directly into schools throughout Warren and Washington Counties to teach evidence-based programming to students K-12.
-Sarah is also trained in TIPS, an educational training program given to individuals working in establishments that sell and serve alcohol to customers.
+Sarah joined the Council for Prevention October of 2017.
+Sarah received both a Bachelor’s and Master’s of Science in Community Health from SUNY Potsdam. as a Senior Prevention Educator, Sarah teaches evidence based programming throughout Warren and Washington Counties to students K-12.
+Sarah is also a TIPS trainer, an educational training program given to individuals working in establishments that sell and serve alcohol to customers.
+Sarah also leads staff trainings and maintains WITNYS for the Council for Prevention.
+She also writes the annual report for OASAS.
 When not working, Sarah enjoys exercising, going out and trying new foods, and spending time with friends and family.

-Gillian has worked at the Council for Prevention since July of 2019.Gillian received a Bachelors in Psychology and a Masters in Teaching with a concentration in Elementary K-6 Education and Special Education from Montclair State University in Montclair, NJ.
-As a prevention educator Gillian is a liaison for SADD and Natural Helpers groups within the school districts of Warren and Washington county, mentors teachers with Positive Action and PAX and implements a number of our evidence based programming in schools including teen Mental Health First Aid, youth Mental Health First Aid, SAFETalk, and is the Co-Coordinator for the Warren and Washington Counties LOSS Team..
-In her spare time Gillian enjoys going on adventures in the ADK, spending time with her two dogs, crafting, and everything Disney
+Gillian joined the Council for Prevention July of 2019.
+She received a Bachelors in Psychology and a Masters in Teaching with a concentration in Elementary K-6 Education and Special Education from Montclair State University in Montclair, NJ.
+Gillian was a classroom based Special Education Teacher prior to her role at the council.
+As a Senior Prevention Educator Gillian creates connections within the school districts of Warren and Washington county along with fostering working relationships with school admin to schedule our programming, creating modifications and accommodations as needed for students, and coordinating the prevention educators schedules.
+She also mentors teachers with Positive Action and PAX, implements a number of our evidence based programming in schools including teen Mental Health First Aid, Alcohol Literacy Challenge, Too Good for Drugs, Botvin Life Skills Training, LionsQuest, It’s Real: Teens and Mental Health, and more.
+Gillian is a trainer in youth Mental Health First Aid, Suicide Safety for Educators and Staff, Tending the Roots, SAFETalk, and ASIST.
+Gillian is a Co-Coordinator for the Warren and Washington Counties LOSS Team.
+She also is a cowriter on the annual report for OASAS and heads the Youth Substance Use and Mental Health biannual survey and reports for school districts within both counties.
+In her spare time Gillian enjoys spending time with her two dogs and everything travel related.

 Krystal has worked at the Council since February 2020.
 She is a finance professional that thrives on helping others, paying it forward and going above and beyond with each and every task.
 She values learning from others, genuine conversations and believes in kindness above all.
 Krystal earned her Bachelors in Psychology from SUNY Plattsburgh and her Master’s in Business Administration specializing in Healthcare Administration and Human Resource Management from The Forbes School of Business at Ashford University.
 Krystal has over 12 years of financial knowledge with her main focus being in non for profit accounting and management, increasing business profitability and growth as well as recognizing that human capital is a company’s greatest asset.
 Krystal has built multiple businesses from the ground up and puts much of her time into these ventures.
 Some things she enjoys are fostering relationships and kiddos, volunteering, and managing her businesses.
 In her spare time you can usually find her completing a project around the house, spending time with family and friends or going on a new adventure with her son.